> >

 Common area IAQ (lobbies, corridors, toilets)LandlordCommon parts

-Compliance evidence for inspector or DIFCA queryTenant (typically)The tenant is asked first when an inspector or auditor walks the demised area
+Compliance evidence for inspector or DIFCA queryTenant, in practiceThe tenant is asked first when an inspector or auditor walks the demised area — our observation from deployments, not a rule stated in the law

 The asymmetry is real: the landlord controls the upstream supply, but the tenant inherits the downstream outcome inside the demised area and is the one who answers questions about it.
 WOLKIS sensors deployed by the tenant provide independent evidence that does not depend on landlord data access.